Body Recomposition: Building Muscle While Losing Fat

 Protein: High Priority

 2.0-2.4g per kg bodyweight—higher than typical recommendations.
-This is crucial for supporting muscle protein synthesis in a deficit environment.
+You need this much to sustain muscle protein synthesis while in a deficit.

 3